Verlander again seeks 1st Series win, night after no-hitter

 ”I’ve been around long enough, man.
 I’ve had plenty of games,” Verlander said. ”I’ve had everything happen – not everything.
 You always see something new in this game.
 That’s the old adage, anyway.
 But I’m not like dwelling on what went wrong-type thing.”

-Verlander insisted he was a couple of fickle bounces in Game 1 from getting that elusive World Series win.
+Verlander insisted he was a couple of fickle bounces from getting that elusive World Series win.

 Verlander was 18-4 with a big league-best 1.75 ERA in his return from Tommy John surgery this season.
 Acquired by the Astros from Detroit in 2017, he’s eligible for free agency and could be making his last start for Houston.